Expert Sleep Advice

 • If you can’t fall asleep within 20 minutes, get up and do something boring in a dimly lit environment until you feel sleepy

-• If you have trouble falling asleep, consider practicing sleep techniques.
-For the range of relaxation options (audio recordings of relaxation techniques), click here.
-For the sensing scan, click here.
-For the sleep technique, click here.
+• If you have trouble falling asleep, consider practicing relaxation techniques.
+For a range of relaxation options (audio recordings of relaxation techniques), please refer to the Relaxation Technique Information section on the list of student resources.

 The Sleeping Environment

 • Lower the temperature in your room and block out distracting noise